isaacdegani/2d-ray-tracing/README.md

 # RayTracing
-Code for ray tracing through simple (2D, Linear) optical systems.
+Module for tracing light rays through simple (2D, Linear) optical systems.
-Requires Matplotlib and Scipy.

-AngularIntensity.json decribes the angular intensity of a source beam.

-An optical system is built up of classes that inherent from the abstract "Element" Class.
+An optical system is built up of "sources," "elements," and an "image."
+Many different sources and elements are available and can be customized and placed with user parameters.

-The system is simulated as lines depicting rays in a matplotlib plot.
+The system is simulated as rays propagating through a matplotlib plot.
-The beam originates as a point source from the origin and ends at an imaging element.
+Rays originate from sources, interact with elements, and terminate at an image.
 Intensity graphs of the source beams and image are generated.

-User definable code is all in the main function of RayTracer.py
+See EXAMPLE.py for usage